vvvvvvvvvillan/Voronoi_Treemap/README.md

 - Folder data_gdp is GDP data for various countries.
 - Folder data_pop is populations data for countries.

 You can use your own data to generate voronoi treemaps instead of using data_gdp or data_pop.
+Pay attention to naming data files properly.

-Remember to change the data path or font path in voronoi_treemap_generator.py if you need.
+Remember to change the data path or font path in voronoi_treemap_generator.py if need.